-The following Fact Sheets are short topical documents written by the Simon Foundation for Continence, athat are all reviewed by medical professionals.
+Our Fact Sheets are short topical documents.
+They are all written by the Simon Foundation for Continence and then are reviewed by medical professionals.
 Each Fact Sheet is a PDF files that you may read online or download and print.

-We encourage physicians and other healthcare professionals to print these and have them available for their patients in their offices and waiting rooms, or as handouts at educational programs for the public.
+We encourage physicians and all healthcare professionals to print these Fact Sheets and have them available for patients and caregivers in their offices and waiting rooms, or as handouts at educational programs for the public.

 The Informer Newsletter